tjaditya/adityatj.github.io/cfd-car-geometry.md

 With a converged steady-state solution obtained, **ParaView** was used to perform qualitative flow analysis aimed at understanding three-dimensional flow behavior around the body.

 Post-processing focused on:

 - velocity magnitude contours to examine flow acceleration and deceleration over key surfaces
-- sectional velocity slices at multiple heights to study vertical variation in the flow field
+- **normalized velocity slices (U/U∞)** at multiple heights to study vertical variation in the flow field
-- streamline and streamtracer visualization to examine wake formation and recirculation behavior

-Rather than relying on a single visualization, multiple complementary views were used to build a physically consistent picture of the external flow.
+- streamline and streamtracer visualization to examine wake formation and recirculation behavior Rather than relying on a single visualization, multiple complementary views were used to build a physically consistent picture of the external flow.

 ### Velocity Distribution Across Vertical Sections